 The compensation for settlements can also be affected by the amount of umbrella insurance coverage the at-fault driver has as well as his or her personal assets that could be used to contribute to the compensation that is owed to an injured victim.

-Why should I trust Michigan Auto Law from to handle my pedestrian parking lot accident case?
+Why choose the lawyers at Michigan Auto Law to handle my pedestrian parking lot accident case?

 If you have been injured by a car or truck while walking in a parking lot in Michigan and would like to speak with an experienced pedestrian accident lawyer, call now (800) 968-1001 for a free consultation.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.